Last Updated on June 20, 2021 by TPS Blog Admin

-In the world of authentic pearls, there are two primary types often compared to one another: natural pearls vs cultured pearls.
-Both are real gemstones, but it’s the way they are formed that makes them different.
+In the world of authentic pearls, there are two primary types, often compared to one another: natural pearls vs cultured pearls.
+Fact is, both types are real gemstones, but it’s the way they are formed that makes them different.

 Creation: The Biggest Difference Between Natural Pearls vs Cultured Pearls

 How is a natural pearl created?
-It’s formed naturally when an irritant finds itself inside the oyster’s soft tissue muscle accidentally.
-This irritant, such as sea water sand, activates the oyster’s defense mechanism, causing it to produce layers of secretions.
-Referred to as nacre, the secretion layers go on to form a natural pearl.
+A natural pearl is formed organically when an irritant finds itself inside the oyster’s soft tissue muscle accidentally.
+This irritant, such as seawater sand or dust, activates the oyster’s defense mechanism, causing it to produce layers of secretions.
+The secretion (also called nacre) slowly develops into a natural pearl.

 What’s the difference in the way a cultured pearl is formed?
-A cultured pearl is born through the same process.
-However, the main difference between natural pearls vs cultured pearls is that the irritant isn’t inserted accidentally.
+Basically, a cultured pearl is born through the very same process.
+However, the main difference between natural pearls vs cultured pearls is that the irritant is not inserted accidentally.

 So, the main difference between natural and cultured pearls is the way the secretion process begins.
-With natural pearls, it takes place in the ocean without human intervention.
-Cultured pearls require the assistance of pearl farmers to begin the nacre-creating process.
+With natural pearls, the process takes place in the ocean, without any human intervention.
+On the other side, cultured pearls require the assistance of pearl farmers to begin the nacre-forming process.

 Why Are Natural Pearls So Rare (with Higher Pearl Value)?

-Natural pearls are created in the ocean.
+As mentioned above, natural pearls are created in the ocean.
 It can take more than 100,000 of these deep-sea-living creatures to make just one strand of pearls.
-And, with so many sea-borne predators, ocean-pollution, oyster divers and other things that cause premature deaths for the animals, finding quality gems when diving for pearls is quite rare these days.
+And, with so many sea-borne predators, ocean-pollution, oyster divers and other factors that cause premature deaths for the animals, finding quality gems when diving for pearls is quite rare these days.

-This drives the demand and the value of natural pearls through the roof.
-The rarity of the gemstones increases the costs, making them almost unaffordable for many.
+As a result, the demand and the value of natural pearls is set to go through the roof.
+The rarity of the gemstones increases the costs, making them not affordable to most.
 Pearl cost is one of the biggest differences between natural pearls vs cultured pearls.